Tuition & Fees

 - Books and Supplies

 - Personal Expenses

 - Housing ($4,930/semester for on-campus housing, if available.
 Off-campus housing can be less expensive)

 - Meals (approximately $3,200/semester for campus meal plan)

-Our International Student Services team will provide you with an Estimate of Expenses reflecting the above.
+Our International Student Services team will provide you with an Estimate of Expenses.
 You will need to show that you have the funds to cover these expenses in order to qualify for an F-1 student visa.

 How to Apply

 - Get a nomination from your home school's international office.
 Nominations are due by April 15 for the Fall semester, or by October 15 for the Spring semester.

 - After we approve your nomination, apply by May 1 for the Fall semester or by November 1 for the Spring semester.
 Use our online application form.
 Upload a copy of your official academic transcript translated into English, and a copy of your English language proficiency exam with your application.